Marija-Kov/React/05-meme-generator/README.md

 #### Derived vs unified state

 - Each child component can manage its own state using the props that have been passed to its instance within the parent component, with parent's state as the value.
-But since the parent component already can manage its own state, passing it to the children creates another source of truth, which is unnecessary and not ideal.
+But since the parent component already can manage its own state, passing it to the children creates another "source of truth", which is unnecessary and not ideal.

 - A parent can pass a function** that lives within the parent to its child as a prop.
 Then, the child can run that function through the event listener attached to the child.
 - ** - If the function takes in an argument that is a part of the parent's state, the child has to be granted access to the argument.
 This is also done by passing the argument to the child as a prop.

 - ** - The function asking for an argument within the child component that it has been passed to needs to be wrapped in a callback before being passed to the event listener.

+### React forms

+#### Controlled Components

+A good practice is to have React control the input, which, in html, controls its own state.
+This is accomplished by defining the input value attribute with the state as the value.

+ value={state.propName}